 The DOE believes civics education is an essential part of every student’s core academic experience.
 We launched the Civics for All initiative to strengthen opportunities for students to develop skills and knowledge related to democracy.
 The goal is for all our students to be engaged community members who can think critically and are empowered to chart the course that our city and country take.
 Civics for All helps schools support students in making connections between history, current events, and democratic structures.

-This year Civics Week will be taking place March 6—10, 2023.
+In 2024 Civics Week will be taking place March 11-15, 2024.
 Civics Week is a time for schools across the city to celebrate youth voice, civic empowerment, and the importance of registering to vote.
 Civics Week includes efforts to get every young person to understand that their voice matters and that they can create change as active participants of their community.

 Student Voter Registration Drive

 As an integral part of Civics Week each year, the DOE hosts an annual Student Voter Registration drive for U.S. citizens who are 16 years of age or older.
 This year’s student voter registration drive will take place in NYCDOE high schools from March 11-15, 2024.

 New York City students in grades K through 12 are invited each year during Civics Week to showcase their civic engagement and artistic talent by participating in the annual NYCDOE Civics for All Poster Contest.
 The annual poster contest encourages students to:

 - Learn about important issues

 - Realize why student voice matters

 - Understand and amplify why voting and active civic participation are important